flox/flox-bash/flox.1.md

     a series of commands to be sourced by your current `$SHELL`, or with a command and arguments to be invoked directly.

+    By default checks for new generations in the background and prompts to upgrade with the next activation.
+    See `FLOX_AUTOUPDATE` in *ENVIRONMENT VARIABLES* section below for further information on configuring the self-updating features of flox environments.

     Examples:

     - activate "default" flox environment only within the current shell